 When you first start simplifying, it probably won’t be long before you come to items that you don’t want in your home, but you feel guilty about getting rid of.
-But is that guilt justified?

-How many times have you been given things you don’t want, use or need?
 They belonged to someone or were a gift from someone, or you feel guilty for having bought it.

-We have to limit what is in our home; we can’t possibly have everything.
+We have to limit what is in our home–we can’t possibly have everything.

-You have to decide what to let go of.
 It doesn’t matter if someone else thinks you should have it.
 If you have it in your home, you are the one that gets to decide whether it is valuable enough to stay in your home or not.

 No one else gets to decide, just you.

-This is your home and you are in control of the atmosphere that you allow in it.
 You get to decide what things belong and what things to do not belong.
 Not your mother, or grandmother, or sister, or dad or in laws… Just you.

 It’s hard at first, we don’t want to hurt people’s feelings if we get rid of things, particularly family heirlooms or gifts from family members.
-We are trying to manage everyone’s emotions.
-We want to avoid causing pain in anyone’s life.
-But at what cost?
-Stress?
-Anxiety?
-You have a choice: Possibly cause pain/sadness to someone or causing stress for yourself.

 You are not intentionally hurting people when you declutter items.

-When you are simplifying your home and working towards living minimally, it doesn’t give you permission to be hurtful.
-You can be very respectful when letting items go, and even if people bring you things, accept gifts graciously and decide what to do later.
-Embracing minimalism isn’t embracing an “in your face” attitude.
+You can still be respectful when letting items go, and even if people bring you things, accept them graciously and decide what to do later.
+Embracing minimalism isn’t about embracing an “in your face” attitude.

 You have to accept that you can’t (and shouldn’t try to) control what other people think and feel in the process.